OSI-Concerns/election-results-2025/petition.md

 Fontana's campaign platform sought various changes to OSI, including revising a provision of the OSI board member agreement that requires members to "support publicly all Board decisions," due to concerns that it is overly broad.
-The existing process for joining the OSI board would have included the possibility to discuss the board member agreement with the OSI board before signing.
+In the past, as with comparable elections for other organizations, joining the OSI board would have included the possibility to discuss the board member agreement with the OSI board before signing.
 The newly announced requirement to sign within a few days after voting closed eliminated that possibility.
 An